isomerpages/gb-assist/_start-a-business/home-based-businesses/understand-scheme-provisions-and-guidelines.md

 - No large-scale storage or frequent loading and unloading of goods, especially for bulky items or use of the residential premises as a distribution centre.

-- For home office, the business should not be on the list of non-permitted business activities under the Home Office scheme.

 <b>Engaging Employees</b>

 - Not allowed.